 - Alaska offers online voter registration.

-- You should know: you need an Alaska ID and a Social Security number to use Alaska's online voter registration system.
+- You should know: you need an Alaska driver's license or state ID and a Social Security number to use Alaska's online voter registration system.
 The address on the ID needs to match the address where you're registering to vote.
-If you don't have an Alaska-issued ID, you can still register to vote by mail.
+If you don't have an Alaska-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: You must provide one of the following identification numbers: Alaska Driver's License or Alaska State ID.
 If you do not have an Alaska Driver's License or Alaska State ID number, you must provide the last four digits of your Social Security number.
 If you do not have any of these identification numbers, please write "NONE" on the form.
 A unique identifying number will be assigned to you for voter registration purposes.
 This information is kept confidential.
 Having this information assists in maintaining your voter record and may assist in verifying your identity (Title 15 of the Alaska Statutes).